Amy Ellen Polk Memorial Scholarship

 Online course that you can complete at your own pace, in your own home

-Two-day, in-person workshop.
-In 2025 the workshop will be offered September 10-11 in Portland, Oregon, immediately preceding the AABC Birth Institute
+Multi-day, in-person workshop.
+In 2025 the workshop will be offered September 9-11 in Portland, Oregon, immediately preceding the AABC Birth Institute.

 Learn more about the AABC How to Start a Birth Center Workshops at www.BirthCenters.org.